HajimeK/pome_document/README.md

 This is the central document for the design and implmentation of my experience portofolio (pome as Proof Of My Experiences) as a software programmer.

-Below link navigates you to the page I have implemented. http://pomefront.s3-website-ap-northeast-1.amazonaws.com/
+Below link navigates you to the frontend application page I have implemented.

+http://pomefront.s3-website-ap-northeast-1.amazonaws.com/
 ![Page](./img/PomeFront.png)